-Groundwater was generally not encountered within the exploratory test pit explorations at the time of excavations to depths of at least eight (8) feet beneath existing surface grades.
-However, groundwater and/or seepage was encountered within test hole TH-#13 at a depth of approximately three (3) feet beneath the existing site and/or surface grades.
-Additionally, the central and northeasterly portions of the subject property contain an existing seasonal drainage basin and/or surface drainage feature.
+Groundwater was generally not encountered within the exploratory test pit explorations at the time of excavations to depths of at least seven (7) feet beneath existing surface grades except.
+However, groundwater and/or seepage was encountered within test hole TH-#9 at a depth of approximately four (4) feet beneath the existing site and/or surface grades.
+Additionally, the southeasterly portion of the subject property is bounded by and/or contains an existing seasonal drainage basin and/or surface feature.